AVEVA/CONNECT-data-services-developer-docs/content/set-up/roles/roles-concept.md

 Data Hub roles are used to manage access to assets, resources, and services.
 Roles are assigned to identities, which includes users, groups, and client-credentials clients.
 When an identity tries to access a resource, AVEVA&trade; Data Hub checks the assigned roles against the permissions on the resource to determine their access level.

-There are six built-in Data Hub roles which cannot be removed from a tenant:
+There are six built-in Data Hub roles that cannot be removed from a tenant:

 - Tenant Administrator - Administrator with full permissions by default.
 This is the highest privilege role, with the ability to create new and remove existing users, clients and secrets.

   **Note:** It is strongly recommended you do not assign the Tenant Administrator role to client-credential clients.
 This role can be assigned via the Tenant Management API.

-- Community Administrator -
+- Community Administrator - A role with full administrative rights.
+These rights include all the privileges of a Community Moderator plus the ability to delete a community, invite and confirm tenant invitations, and remove tenants from the community.
+See [Community roles](xref:communityroles) for more information.

 - Tenant Contributor - Granted read and write permissions by default.